 - Undergraduate diploma in Irish Studies from NUI, Galway: 15 credit hours

 Take the next step in your Regis experience and connect with a Regis admissions counselor for information and assistance.

 Students with prior college credit, military credit, professional licenses or certificates or several years of work experience may be able to translate this experience directly into college credit.

 Your enrollment counselor will help evaluate your prior learning credit, provide information regarding financial aid and tuition assistance, recommend courses and help you get started with the application process.

-At a minimum, applicants seeking a bachelor's degree from the College for Professional Studies must either:
+Applicants seeking a bachelor's degree from the College for Professional Studies must possess:

 - A high school diploma or equivalent (from a regionally accredited high school) AND

 - Transferable credit from a regionally accredited college or university AND